JunhaoSong/cuseistut/source/pylith_static/index.rst

 .. image:: mesh.png
    :width: 80%

-Figure 1.
+figure 1.
 3D mesh given in this tutorial with dimensions in kilometers

 Then we will run the static simulation to obtain the stress change, so you will learn: